camptocamp/build-debian-cloud/README.md

 *This script is only tested on debian squeeze.*
 *You will need an EC2 server to run this bootstrapper.*

+## Official AMIs provided by the Debian community and Amazon ##
+The Debian community and Amazon have together created AMIs using this bootstrapper and replicated them across aws regions.
+The images have been tested for security and bugs.
+They are available on the [aws marketplace](https://aws.amazon.com/marketplace/pp/ref=csl_clsc_prd?sku=8fvdn95s5ev33cprr62nq3q7t).

+More information about these images and a link to the gzipped volume images can be found on the [Debian wiki page](http://wiki.debian.org/Cloud/AmazonEC2Image/Squeeze) dedicated to those images.

 ## Usage ##

 The script is started with ``./ec2debian-build-ami`` it has sensible defaults